When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing

-Here we consider how \participants' views on gender affect the stories they write with and without suggestions (H4).
-In \autoref{sec:participant_attr_extra} in the appendix, we similarly consider the effects of \participants' gender identity.

-For the effect of beliefs about gender, we consider the ``comptence'' axis in scenarios where the \participant writes about a doctor, president, or detective, hypothesizing that participants who believe that women are more competent than men will write more stories about \woman doctors, presidents, and detectives without suggestions and be more likely to accept model suggestions of these characters being \woman.
+Here we consider how participants' views on gender affect the stories they write with and without suggestions (H4).
+Specifically, we focus on participants' perceptions of the ``competence'' of people of different genders and how these perceptions influence their gendering of doctor, president, and detective characters.
+We hypothesize that participants who believe that women are more competent than men will write more stories about \woman doctors, presidents, and detectives without suggestions and be more likely to accept model suggestions of these characters being \woman.

-We focus this analysis on the beliefs about \textit{straight} men and women as \participants likely defaulted to these characters being straight.
-We remove the $42\%$ of \participants who scored straight men and women's competence within 10 points of each other (on a 0-100 scale) and then split \participants into those who marked straight women as more competent ($53\%$ of the included \participants) vs less competent ($47\%$ of the included \participants) than straight men.
+We focus this analysis on the beliefs about \textit{straight} men and women as participants likely defaulted to these characters being straight.
+We exclude the $42\%$ of participants who rated straight men and women's competence within 10 points of each other (on a 0-100 scale) and then split participants into those who marked straight women as more competent ($53\%$ of the included participants) vs less competent ($47\%$ of the included participants) than straight men.
 We plot the breakdown of character gender for these two groups in each scenario in \autoref{fig:competence}.